MLMI2-CSSI/foundry/JOSS/Foundry-JOSS.md

 # Statement of need

-The application of machine learning to science, engineering, and industry-relevant problems is a crit- ical, well-recognized component of cross-department U.S. AI strategy, proposed as a new engine to drive new technological innovation and economic prosperity across numerous diverse sectors.
+The application of machine learning to science, engineering, and industry-relevant problems is a critical, well-recognized component of cross-department U.S. AI strategy, proposed as a new engine to drive new technological innovation and economic prosperity across numerous diverse sectors.
 Yet, the processes by which data and trained models are made available and the methods that used to measure the fitness of these models remains decentralized, without standards, and scattered with a few notable